 MEDIANETS' teaching activity spans over the whole BSc-MSc-PhD structure.
 Along with basic courses in communication networks, it is responsible for two BSc and one MSc specializations in media technologies and media communications.
-Facilities for students include an Apple multimedia training laboratory and the Commsignia - BME HIT V2X Communication laboratory, where they can design and implement intelligent cooperative services for smart cities.
+Facilities for students include the Commsignia - BME HIT V2X Communication laboratory, where they can design and implement intelligent cooperative services for smart cities.